Polprzewodnikowy/SummerCart64/README.md

 A collection of hardware, firmware and software designs of SummerCart64 - Nintendo 64 FlashCart/DevKit.

 ## Project parts

+### Firmware

+Folder **`fw`** contains firmware written in Verilog for Intel MAX10 FPGA.

 ### Hardware

 Folder **`hw`** contains PCB design made in Autodesk Eagle.

-### Firmware

-Folder **`fw`** contains firmware written in Verilog for Intel MAX10 FPGA.

 ### Software

-Folder **`sw`** contains several helper programs that makes flash cart work all together, including bootloader and PC communication software.
+Folder **`sw`** contains several helper programs that makes flash cart work all together, including bootloader and CIC emulation.

 ## What works

 Currently hardware implements basic functionality for playing games - ROM emulation, 4/16K EEPROM, bootloader and PC communication.
 You can send any ROM to the SDRAM from PC and if game doesn't check for save hardware other than EEPROM then it most likely will work.
 Bootloader does all the work necessary to setup the console registers for specific CIC chip that game requires.

+## How to build

+Instructions below are mostly written for Windows users and point to Windows specific executables.

+1. Download latest zip files from [releases tab](https://github.com/Polprzewodnikowy/SummerCollection/releases).
+2. Order PCBs in your farovite company, all gerbers, bill of materials and schematics are in **`SummerCart64_PCB-main-[version].zip`** file.
+3. Order all necessary components, eg. in [Mouser](https://mouser.com/).
+4. Solder all components onto the PCB.
+5. Connect flashcart to PC.
+6. Download [FT_PROG](https://www.ftdichip.com/Support/Utilities.htm#FT_PROG) from FTDI website.
+7. Open FT_PROG and scan for devices.
+8. Load `ftdi-template.xml` from **`SummerCart64-main-[version].zip`** located in `hw` folder.
+9. Program FTDI chip, then right click on the device and select "Cycle port"
+10. Download and install [Arrow USB Blaster drivers](https://shop.trenz-electronic.de/en/Download/?path=Trenz_Electronic/Software/Drivers/Arrow_USB_Programmer/Arrow_USB_Programmer_2.4) from Trenz Electronic website.
+11. Download and install [QuartusProgrammer](https://download.altera.com/akdlm/software/acdsinst/20.1std/711/ib_installers/QuartusProgrammerSetup-20.1.0.711-windows.exe) from Intel website.
+12. Click on "Hardware Setup..." button and select "Arrow-USB-Blaster [AR*xxxxxx*]" in "Currently selected hardware", then close window.
+13. Click on "Auto Detect" button and select "10M08SC" option.
+14. Click on the newly shown row, then click on "Change File..." button and select `SummerCart64.pof` file from **`SummerCart64-main-[version].zip`** located in `fw/output_files` folder.
+15. Select "Program/Configure" and "Verify" checkboxes.
+16. Click on "Start" button and wait for operation to finish.
+17. Download latest release of [N64-UNFLoader](https://github.com/buu342/N64-UNFLoader).
+18. Insert flashcart in the Nintendo 64.
+19. Upload ROM by executing `UNFLoader -r your_rom_file.n64`
+20. Turn on console and enjoy playing homebrew games on real hardware.

 ## Issues

-There are several issues with the project at the moment in order of importance:
+There are several issues with the project at the moment in order of importance.
+Keep in mind that core flashcart functionality is fully working:

-- Documentation is not finished for most of the modules.
+- No debug interface for the [N64-UNFLoader](https://github.com/buu342/N64-UNFLoader).
-- PCB schematic is unorganized and some component values are missing.
-- There's no BOM for hardware.
-- Currently PC communication disables N64 PI interface completely as there's no bus arbiter implemented.
+- No read functionality through USB interface.
+- No SRAM/FlashRAM save hardware implementation.
 - No SD card interface hardware implementation.
 - No save write-back to SD card hardware implementation.
-- PCB design and necessary components needs to be reconsidered for next version.
-- No SRAM/FlashRAM save hardware implementation.
 - No RTC hardware implementation.
-- No CIC implementation in FPGA, current solution uses [UltraCIC II](https://github.com/perkinsb1024/UltraCIC-II) based on ATtiny45.

 ## What's next

-Current goal is to document the project.
+Current goal is to write debug module for the [N64-UNFLoader](https://github.com/buu342/N64-UNFLoader).

 ## Finished sample